thesammy2010/etl-tasks/README.md

 # A repo which lists data science and data engineering tasks

 ### Basic
-1. Word analytics on page of text
+- [x] Word analytics on page of text
-2. Creating CSV from plain text
+- [x] Creating CSV from plain text
+- [x] Transforming results from public API

 ### Junior